ReaTeam/Doc/X-Raym_Working with markers and regions.md

 # Markers and Regions in ReaScript API

-Markerss and Regions iteration is quite confusing cause there is several kind of indexes.
+Markers and Regions iteration is quite confusing cause there is several kinds of index.

 Note that markers and regions are undifferencied in this function.
 A regions is basically a marker with and end_position and isrgn = true.